 Current good practice: Our school offers a differentiated curriculum for all pupils.
 We use resources tailored to the needs of pupils who require support to access the curriculum.
 Curriculum resources include examples of people with disabilities.
 Curriculum progress is tracked for all pupils, including those with a disability.
 Targets are set effectively and are appropriate for pupils with additional needs.
-The curriculum is regularly reviewed to ensure it meets the needs of all pupils.
+The curriculum is regularly reviewed to ensure it meets the needs of all pupils ELKLAN approach, availability of technology to support pupils.